npm package discovery and stats viewer.

 • Active Context sidebar — Always-visible panel showing 44 available MCP connectors with branded Lucide icons and enabled skills, auto-refreshed every 30 seconds.

-• Agent teams — Multi-agent collaboration with shared checklists, collaborative mode, multi-LLM synthesis, persistent teams, and ACP-targeted delegation for local or remote specialists.
+• Agent teams — Multi-agent collaboration with shared checklists, graph-backed runs, collaborative mode, /multitask lane fan-out, multi-LLM synthesis, persistent teams, and ACP-targeted delegation for local or remote specialists.

-• External agent orchestration — Discover ACP agents, delegate work to A2A-compatible remote endpoints, and keep remote calls under the same approval and policy model as other governed actions, with persisted ACP tasks, restart-safe resume, and remote cancel support.
+• External agent orchestration — Discover ACP agents, delegate work to A2A-compatible remote endpoints, and keep remote calls under the same approval and policy model as other governed actions, with persisted ACP tasks, restart-safe resume, remote cancel support, and the shared orchestration graph as the runtime backbone.

 • Think With Me mode — Socratic brainstorming that helps you clarify thinking without executing actions.

-• Chat mode — Direct LLM chat with no tools, no step timeline, same-session follow-ups, and chat-only streaming for supported providers.
+• Chat mode — Direct LLM chat with no tools by default, no step timeline, same-session follow-ups, chat-only streaming for supported providers, and a narrow read-only analysis exception for uploaded PDFs that need deeper document reading.

 • Build Mode — Go from idea to working prototype with a phased canvas workflow (Concept → Plan → Scaffold → Iterate) and named checkpoints.